dopesaur/fuzzy-cms/README.md

 Then you need to copy `content` and `assets` directories to your new website.

-# Disclaimer

-This CMS is not actually one file.
-Its core and themes can be compressed down to one file, but it never would be one file because of `assets` and `content` (How would you put SQLite database in *one file with CMS*?!
-I'm crazy, but not that way crazy).

 # License

-License is, of course, a good ol' MIT license (the one that allows to do everything, but I'm not legible for any damage, and you're responsible for everything):

 ```
 The MIT License (MIT)